miyamo2/xtract/README.md

 >
 > If your Go project is Go 1.23 or higher, this section is not necessary.
 >
-> Also, if Go1.21 or lower, you will need to update to Go1.22.
+> Also, if Go 1.21 or lower, you will need to update to Go 1.22.

 ```sh
 go env -w GOEXPERIMENT=rangefunc